Northern Neck George Washington Birthplace AVA

-The Northern Neck George Washington Birthplace AVA is an American Viticultural Area in eastern portion of the state of Virginia.
+Northern Neck George Washington Birthplace is an American Viticultural Area (AVA) in eastern portion of the state of Virginia.
 Wines made from grapes grown in Westmoreland, King George, Northumberland, Lancaster, and Richmond counties may use this appellation.
 The area is located on a peninsula of land between the Potomac and Rappahannock rivers in the Tidewater region of Virginia and known as the Northern Neck.
 This provides a climate which features more frost free days than the rest of Virginia.
 The tip of the Northern Neck is located at the Chesapeake Bay.
-The hardiness zone is 7b.
+The hardiness zones are 7b and 8a.